 When most people think of Rome they consider the world of the classics, they think of architecture that has withstood the test of time, of ancient structures and towering statues.
 But they fail to imagine the fact that Rome is a cultural hub of street art.
 This art movement, although much more contemporary to other art work in the city is actually believed to be tied to cave paintings from a bygone era.
 Though, they’re far more sophisticated than etchings on a cave wall, each of the paintings mentioned here are an example of the thriving network of urban art that exists in the city.

 While stumbling on a piece of street art is all part of the experience, the city has created a map and itineraries to guide visitors as they explore these intense and often vulnerable pieces of artwork displayed in the most unconventional spaces.
-All these murals were drawn using special graffiti supplies – markers, spray paint and other materials like these.
 We’ve divided all our favorite pieces by neighborhood so be sure to check out all these places because there is a lot more to explore.

 Mural on Via Galeazzo Alessi, Villa Certosa

 Turquoise backdrops and dream-like eyes will be the haunting quality of this mural spanning the walls on Via Galeazzo Alessi.
 This mural which runs alongside the railway was organized by an association of artists named walls and was created in collaboration with a number of artists : Agostino, Arturo, David Vecchiato, Dem, Iuri, Jb Rock & Diamonds, Jonathan Pannaccio’, Lapisanplus, Serpi in Seno, Sten and Lex and Tommaso Garavini

 Coffee Break on Via Ludovico Pavoni